The following is a spoiler-free review of Batman v Superman: Dawn of Justice, a Zack Snyder film.

 Also, some people might call it a plot-hole, though I’d rather call it an inconsistency, but they really don’t establish how great Superman’s powers are.
 Or rather, how great one of his powers is.
 Specifically, and I want you to think about this, Superman’s superhuman hearing only seems ‘super’ when it is convenient to the plot.

 Ultimate Cut: In August 2016, I saw the ‘ultimate cut’ of the film.
-I think that version is much better, even if a 3-hour movie is hard to sit through.
+I think that version is somewhat better, even if a 3-hour movie is hard to sit through.
 So if you want to check this film out, then I would go with the ultimate cut.
 Even if it doesn’t fix all of the issues I have with the film.

 5.5 out of 10